 The cloud operating model builds on multiple layers of abstraction.
 Accordingly, security mechanisms are designed to align with these abstraction layers to achieve a `Defense-in-Depth` model.
-This model, also referred to as the 4Cs of cloud-native security, proposes the positioning of security systems at the four abstraction layers: code, container, cluster, and cloud.
-While this model has multiple advantages ad provides security to a large extent, it fails to address multi-layered attacks.
+This model, also referred to as the 4Cs of cloud-native security, proposes positioning security systems at the four abstraction layers: code, container, cluster, and cloud.
+While this model has multiple advantages ad protects to a large extent, it fails to address multi-layered attacks.
 This failure results from a siloed security architecture, mainly when the cloud-native security systems deployed at the various abstraction layers operate independently, i.e., without synergizing.
 The impact is attacks that transpire across two or more abstraction layers are not easily detected.
-Ultimately, end users risk having a false sense of security, a situation where all seems normal and secure until an attack becomes successful, aka security theater.
+Ultimately, end users risk having a false sense of security, a situation where all seems normal and secure until an attack becomes successful, aka security theatre.

 Security Chaos Engineering

 It is becoming increasingly clear that security in cloud-native infrastructure is more about resilience than "just" security.
 Unfortunately, despite the vast amount of cloud-native security products appearing daily, breaches still occur!